 The Mon live in village settlements from the last three or four hundred years.
-Their houses are similar to Thai homes, except that they are always situated east and west.
+Their houses are like Thai homes, except that they are always situated east and west.
 They are rectangular, wood-framed houses raised above ground on poles.
-The walls and floors are made of woven bamboo mats, and the roofs are made of thatch.
+They make the walls and floors out of woven bamboo mats.
+They make roofs out of thatch.
 The wealthier Mon may live in homes with plank walls and floors.
 There is a verandah in front and a kitchen at the back of the house.
-A monastery is located in each village.
+There is a monastery in each Mon village.

-Most of the Mon are peasant farmers, although a few are merchants and craftsmen.
-The farmers generally raise fruits or vegetables.
-Irrigated rice is their principal crop, and it is grown for both consumption and trade.
+Most of the Mon are small time farmers, although a few are merchants and artisans.
+The farmers raise fruits or vegetables.
+Irrigated rice is their principal crop, and they grow it for both consumption and trade.
 The wet rice farmers cultivate their fields with plows drawn by buffalo or oxen.
-Vegetables, sugar cane, and pineapples are grown in home gardens.
+They grow vegetables, sugar cane, and pineapples in home gardens.
 Supplementary crafts for the men include carpentry and brick making; while the women engage in pottery, weaving, and basket-making.
-Some of the men have full-time jobs as blacksmiths.
+Some men have full-time jobs as blacksmiths.

-Mon families are not particularly patrilineal (male-dominated), except when dealing with the "house spirit."
-This deity is located in the home of the eldest living male of a lineage.
-The spirit's clothing and gear hang in a basket on the southeastern post of the house.
+Mon families are not patrilineal (male-dominated), unless dealing with the "house spirit."
+This deity is in the home of the eldest living male of a lineage.
+The spirit’s clothing and gear hang in a basket on the southeastern post of the house.

 The Mon do not have formal weddings.
-Instead, when a boy and girl decide to marry, the boy's parents ask for the blessing of the girl's parents.
-The groom is allowed to move in with the bride and her family for up to three years.
-The couple then establishes their own separate household.
+Instead, when a boy and girl decide to marry, the boy’s parents ask for the blessing of the girl’s parents.
+The groom may move in with the bride and her family for up to three years.
+After that time, the couple establishes their own separate household.